undertheground/design-system/docs/roadmap.md

 ## Vertical Development

-It consists of Component-Driven-Development for the development of the design system.
+Consists of Component-Driven-Development of the design system.
 There are plenty of components with different levels of abstraction that could be used by software engineers.

 - `Button (priority: 1)`